gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 {{{example url="../webgl-3d-step3.html" }}}

 Uh oh, what's that mess?
-Well, it turns out all the various parts of that 3D 'F', front, back, sides, etc get drawn in the order they appear in in our geometry.
+Well, it turns out all the various parts of that 3D 'F', front, back, sides, etc get drawn in the order they appear in our geometry data.
 That doesn't give us quite the desired results as sometimes the ones in the back get drawn after the ones in the front.

 <img class="webgl_center" width="163" height="190" src="resources/polygon-drawing-order.gif" />